 Implausible Deniability: Austin's increasingly desperate insistence that "Swedish-Made Penis Enlarger Pump" weren't his bag, baby, as the evidence continued to mount against him.

 Impossible Shadow Puppets: Subverted.
-A mook believes he is seeing an impossible silhouette of a man with a small arm for a penis, who shakes hands with it and bites it before giving birth.
+In Goldmember, a mook believes he is seeing an impossible silhouette of a man with a small arm for a penis, who shakes hands with it and bites it before giving birth.
 It turns out to be Austin, Mini-Me, some tubing and an apple.

 Improbable Aiming Skills: Towards the end of Shagged, Austin fires fewer shots from his handgun than the number of henchmen he hits.